ingonyama-zk/icicle/docs/docs/icicle/polynomials/overview.md

 f.evaluate_on_domain(domain, domain_size, evaluations);
 ```

+:::note
-:::note For special domains such as roots of unity this method is not the most efficient for two reasons:
+For special domains such as roots of unity, this method is not the most efficient for two reasons:

 - Need to build the domain of size N.
 - The implementation is not trying to identify this special domain.